ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ~~~~
 {: title='Max UUID Format'}

-A Max UUID value can be used as a sentinal value in situations where a 128-bit UUID is required but a concept such as "end of UUID list" needs to be expressed, and is reserved for such use as needed for implementation-specific situations.
+A Max UUID value can be used as a sentinel value in situations where a 128-bit UUID is required but a concept such as "end of UUID list" needs to be expressed, and is reserved for such use as needed for implementation-specific situations.

 # UUID Best Practices {#uuid_best_practices}